 Additionally, the public beach park features several sports facilities, such as jogging tracks, biking trails, and a football field.
 Other notables include a children’s play area and a cafeteria.

 The plethora of facilities, amenities, and ease of parking make Jumeirah Beach Park a go-to destination for unwinding with friends and family.

 - Ideal for residents residing in the JBR neighbourhood

 Al Ittihad Park

 Al Ittihad Park is also listed amongst the best outdoor attractions in Dubai.
 Home to more than 60 species of plants and trees, the park offers serene green views along with a small artificial water flow.
-Furthermore, the Palm Monorail also routes through this park that makes it easily accessible.
-The monorails tracks in the park are lined with palm trees that make it look magical.
+Furthermore, the Palm Monorail also routes through this park which makes it easily accessible.
+The monorail tracks in the park are lined with palm trees that make it look magical.

 - Ideal for residents residing in the Al Sufouh area

 - Location: King Salman Bin Abdul Aziz Al Saud Street, Al Sufouh 2 – Dubai